kteender/kteender.github.io/about.md

 My toolset includes Maya, Motionbuilder, the Adobe Suite, Python, TouchDesigner, HTML/CSS, and git.
 I have worked as an artist and developer in virtual production and game engine workflows, using both out-of-the box functionality and properietary extensions.
 I have traditional fine art training.

 I create original artwork, animated films, and animation software plugins.
 I do tech-augmented palmistry under the stage name Indigo Coiyle.
+The name is derived from the title of Douglas Hofstadter's book on identity *I Am a Strange Loop*.

 Fortune-telling has a rich history as interactive entertainment and is a valuable tool for self-reflection.
 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.